wesley4546/spotify_playlist_analysis/README.md

 # Spotify Top 100 Yearly Playlist Analysis

 # Wesley, Why?
 Every year Spotify comes out with our top 100 songs.
 Since I've been using Spotify from some time now, I have a couple playlists built up.
-I always wondered how my music taste has changed throughout the year.
+I always wondered how my music taste has changed throughout the years.
 Wielding Spotify's API and being able to accesss different [Audio Features](https://benanne.github.io/2014/08/05/spotify-cnns.html) I thought it might be worth checking out.

 # Spotify's Audio Features: